-The Spain international was surprised and thrilled after scoring twice to help his side to a 3-0 win over Nigeria in their final Confederations Cup group game
+Spain defender Jordi Alba was surprised and delighted after scoring twice to help his country to a 3-0 win over Nigeria in the 2013 Confederations Cup.

 The Barcelona full-back scored a fine solo effort early on before tapping home his side's third in the closing minutes to secure la Roja's third win from three in their group, and he was thrilled to secure the man-of-the-match award for his efforts on Sunday.